-Stage 2 will be a transitional period, in which an "enlightened Suryong" emerges.
-As Chairman Kim Jong II "retires," a new leadership will take over and seek to find solutions to the problems of the Military-First period and to present a grand strategy for the nation's future.
-In this stage, it is unlikely that Pyongyang will completely undo its past Juche traditions.
+Stage 2 will be a transitional period, in which an "enlightened Suryong" will emerge.
+As Chairman Kim Jong-il "retires," a new leadership will strive to find solutions to the problems of the Military-First period and to present a grand strategy for the nation's future.
+In order to uphold the continuity of the North Korean-style revolution, it is unlikely that Pyongyang will completely undo its past revolutionary traditions.
 But at the same time, the new leadership will strive to introduce more pragmatic programs that are distinguishable from those of the past leadership to win the hearts of the people and to earn legitimacy.
-The regime in this period will bear a hybrid nature sharing both the Juche tradition and reform-minded orientation.
-A leadership change that replaces Kim Jong II will be accompanied by the regime change as well as the generation change in the elite membership.
-The enlightened Suryong is likely to be the "last Suryong," who no longer passes on power to a descendant from the Baekdu family.
+The regime in this period will be a hybrid that shares the characteristics of both Military-First policies and reform.
+A leadership change that replaces Kim Jong-il will be accompanied by regime change as well as generational change in the elite membership.
+The enlightened Suryong, though he is part of the bloodline of the Baekdu family, is likely to be the "last Suryong," who no longer passes on power to a descendant.

 The new leadership will embark on relatively mild and limited reform and opening that is not as drastic as that of the next stage but notably different from the previous stage.
 A new Suryong will be unable to wield the absolute power of his predecessors due to his youth and lack of experience, as well as the changed international environment.
 He will be more interested in propagating new political thinking that includes experiments for economic growth.
 The enlightened Suryong, perched between the conservatives and the reformists, will play the role of a balancer who coordinates the interests and policies of both sides.
-The nature of governance will change drastically as a leader who presides over the people and yet does not assumes any responsibility for his choice is no longer viable.
-The enlightened Suryong will spearhead the reform from above and, yet, make a man of contradictions as he is at once a promoter of partial reforms and a bulwark against full-swing restructuring efforts of the North Korean system.
+This means that the nature of Suryong governance will be changed drastically, now that the former Suryong who presided over the people but was never responsible for anything no longer exists.

-During this stage, the generation change in and the diversification of the core elites will take place.
+During this stage, the generational change and the diversification of the core elites will take place.
 A new generation of elites, recruited from various quarters of society, will replace the old ones.
 Technocrats will overwhelm old-hat ideologues.
 As the functions of party apparatus normalize, the focus of power will increasingly move from the Suryong to the party.
 The Supreme People's Assembly (SPA), a legislative organ of the DPRK, will increase its power of supervision over state apparatuses and the Cabinet will be able to exert power more independently from the KWP.

-The primary task for stage 2 is to find a formula for economic growth.
-The state needs to shift its orientation from regime survival to economic development.
+The primary task for stage 2 is to find a formula of economic growth.
+The state will shift its orientation from regime survival to economic development.
 North Korea will embark on a reform and opening on a par with that of China and Vietnam.
 It will try to achieve a balance between markets and planning and prioritize light industry, tourism, and information technology.

 The nature of North Korea will change from a fortress state to a bridge state.
 Pyongyang will play the role of a connector linking the South's maritime states and the North's continental states through energy pipelines, transportation, and communication.
 North Korea will open wide its doors to international society.
-In addition to Najin, Sinuiju, Kaesung, and Mt.
-Kumgang, North Korea is likely to open Wonsan, Heungnam, Haeju, and Nampo to international investment.
+In addition to Najin, Sinuiju, Kaesung, and Kumgangsan, North Korea is likely to open Wonsan, Heungnam, Haeju, and Nampo to international investment.
 As North Korea expands international exchanges, it needs to abide by global standards and stop engaging in illicit activities.
 To compensate for the income lost from unlawful businesses, Pyongyang will lean on passage rent in the form of transit fees over the railroad, highways, and energy pipelines that run through North Korea's territory.